Hello, my name is Molly O’Connor.

 I also made a few films documenting different parts of my travels.

-Though I may not be traveling abroad as often, there is still so much to see in the USA.
-In this blog, I’ll continue to write about my local adventures in Minneapolis, as well as the trips I take all over the world.
+Though I may not be traveling abroad as often, there is still so much to see.
+In this blog, I’ll continue to write about my local adventures, as well as the trips I take all over the world.
+I don’t post here as often, so if you’re interested in keeping up with what I am up to, check out my monthly Coco Canary newsletter.

 Photo from My First Chinese New Year post in 2013